jeffHasBugs/class-dashboard/README.md

 The dashboard needs a `data.json` file to function.

-When set up correctly, the `data.json` file is requested from a server periodically such that changes to the file takes effect immediately.

 An example of `data.json` is available at [`data.json.example`](data.json.example).

 Day 0 is a Sunday, day 1 Monday, day 6 Saturday, and so on.
 Meetings must be placed